railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. index::
    single: module; account_analytic_analysis

-Finally certain contracts are expressed in terms of a quantity rather than a fixed amount.
+Finally, certain contracts are expressed in terms of a quantity rather than a fixed amount.
 Support contracts comprising a number of prepaid hours are a case in point.
-To generate such contracts in Open ERP you should start by installing the module :mod:`account_analytic_analysis`.
+To generate such contracts in OpenERP you should start by installing the module :mod:`account_analytic_analysis`.

 Then you can set a maximum number of hours for each analytic account.
 When employees enter their time worked on the support contract in the timesheets, the hours are automatically deducted from the